pynghaw/ResumeManager/readme.md

 ✅ Create and save master-detail records together efficiently
 ✅ Client-side jQuery validation for the detail grid
 ✅ View a list of all master records
-✅ Read and delete functionality for master-detail records
+✅ Read, edit and delete functionality for master-detail records
-✅ Edit functionality to be added in the next version

 ## Technologies Used
 - ASP.NET 8 MVC